 Note the distinction between fog lights and fog detector lights, which are lights used to automatically determine conditions of visibility which warrant the turning on or off of a sound signal.
 Fog detector lights must be encoded, where required, using the feature Light Fog Detector (see clause X.X).

 18.1.5 Leading lights (see S-4 - B-475.6)

-If it is required to encode a leading light, it must be done using a Light All Around/Single Sectored feature, with attribute:
+If it is required to encode a leading light, it must be done using an appropriate light feature, with attribute: